EpicBart02/BST-Hash-Project/README.md

 ### Technical issues
 The most time consuming part by far was the BST map.
 Binary search trees were a whole new experience from anything we've encountered before.
 This was a structured way to store information like we havent seen before in programming.
 Working on it without having the faintest idea how they work was not an option.
 We had to thoroughly research about binary search trees and how they worked.
 The more we read, the more complicated it was.
 But once we learned about recursive functions everything became clearer.
 Working with recursive methots simplified our learning experience with BST maps quite significantly.
 Also it became much more fun.
 So Id say working with binary search trees when we had no idea what it was in the beginning was the most difficult part of the project.

-- What lessons have you learned?
-What should you have done differently if you now were facing a similar problem.
 The most important lesson is most likely not to look at code as an explanation, but just a watered down solution.
 For example, reading code about recursive methods did not help me at all.
 I was just as confused as i was coming into it.
 Reading and understanding what im working with fundamentally helped way more in my work.
 Looking at code does not do anything to teach us how it works, just what the solution COULD be.
 And we did not like that so researching how it fundamentally worked was the best decision we made.
 And we're sure to bring that with us in later studies aswell.
 Looking at solutions does not teach us anything, but understanding the methods and how it fundamentally works teaches us quite a lot.

-- How could the results be improved if you were given a bit more time to complete the task.
-The results would probably be cleaner.
+The results would probably be cleaner if we had more time.
 Easier to read code, more time efficient and all in all better code.
 Of course you dont always have time but in this hypothetical scenario, i would probably say the outcome wouldve been a cleaner result.

 ### Project issues
-- Describe how your team organized the work.
-How did you communicate?
-How often did you communicate?
 We communicated every day or every other day.
 We were very active on telling eachother how far we've gotten and what we've done and implemented.

 - For each individual team member:
- 	* Describe which parts (or subtasks) of the project they were responsible for.
-Consider writing the report as a separate task.
-Try to identify main contributors and co-contributors.
+ 	* Contributors and co-contributors?
 	Abdul was the main contributor for the BST maps and part 3 while Sedra was the main contributor for the hashing and part 1.
 Ofcourse we both worked on everything together but we tried splitting up the work in the beginning.
 Every update time we talked we explained what we implemented and what didnt work.
-And we tried solving tj
+And we tried solving it.(Abdul)
  	* Estimate hours spend each week (on average)
+    Cirka 3 hours every day so around 21 hours per week.(Abdul)
  - What lessons have you learned?
 What should you have done differently if you now were facing a similar project.
+ As stated before, reading thouroughly about the subject is a great help.
+So ill be sure to bring that with me going forward in other projects.
+(Abdul)